SCIREsearch/sciresearch.github.io/_pages/about.md

 technology vectors, our research lies at the intersection of computational linguistics, machine learning, sociology, and psychology.

-The core research areas of SCIRE Lab are: natural language processing, machine learning, and computational social science, which are explored through foundational theories in sociology, psychology, mathematics, and linguistics.
+Our core research areas are natural language processing, machine learning, and computational argumentation, which are explored through foundational theories in sociology, psychology, mathematics, and linguistics.
+<p style="margin-bottom: 1px;">&nbsp;</p>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.